Learning or Self-aligning? Rethinking Instruction Fine-tuning: Related Work

 \section{Related Work}

-By observing token distribution shift of models before and after IFT, \citet{lin_unlocking_2023} found that most shifts occur with stylistic tokens, strongly supporting the superficial alignment hypothesis~\citep{zhou_lima_2023} and related works on IFT data construction~(\citealp{chen_maybe_2023};\citealp{shen_rethinking_2024}) and proxy-guided decoding~\citep{liu_tuning_2024}, etc~\citep{gudibande_false_2023}.
+By observing output token distribution shift of models before and after IFT, \citet{lin2023unlocking} found that most shifts occur with stylistic tokens, strongly supporting the superficial alignment hypothesis~\citep{zhou2024lima}, false promise~\citep{gudibande2023false} and related works on IFT data construction~\cite{chen2023maybe,shen2024rethinking} and proxy-guided decoding~\citep{liu2024tuning}.
 While providing intuitive insights, they fall short of providing a comprehensive analysis of IFT's underlying mechanisms.